Cannabis Micronutrients: Essential Plant-Growth Guide

 What Immediate Steps Should Be Taken to Remedy Micronutrient Deficiencies?

-First, accurately identify the deficiency, then adjust the pH level as needed and supplement with the specific deficient micronutrient.
+First, the deficiency must be accurately identified, then the pH level should be adjusted as needed, and supplemented with the specific deficient micronutrient.
 Monitoring the plant’s response will guide any further adjustments.

 What Are the Best Practices for Preparing and Applying Nutrients to Cannabis Plants?